Valhalla train crash: Collision

-Fire
+Passengers in the train's first car recalled being thrown from their seats on impact as a fire started.
+One said that moments after being thrown into the next seat, he saw a section of the third rail go through the seat he had just been in.
+Efforts by passengers in the car behind them to assist them were unsuccessful as the door had been jammed and they had been unable to open it before smelling fuel and fumes.
+They abandoned that rescue effort for their own safety.
+Passengers further back in the train heard explosions.
+At the very rear, passengers said they felt only a small jolt.

-The third rail sections lifted up and punctured the floor of the first car, with the first short segment remaining on the floor while later ones, with one exception that came through a different hole, accumulated atop the seats in the center of the compartment.
+The third rail sections lifted up and punctured the floor of the train's first car, with the first short segment remaining on the floor while later ones, with one exception that came through a different hole, accumulated atop the seats in the center of the compartment.
 A final one went up into the roof and punctured the second car at that point as well.

-"As the train went on you just heard more of the metal against metal.
-And all the seats seemed to be like collapsing", one passenger in the lead car recalled in an NTSB interview.
-Another said that moments after being thrown into the next seat by the impact, he saw a section of rail go through the seat he had just been in.

-Passengers in the first car reported small fires breaking out right after the crash, which investigators determined later were fueled by a combination of flaming debris of the third-rail cover, materials from Brody's ML350 and interior components of the train car.
+Investigators determined later that the fires in the first car were fueled by a combination of flaming debris from the third-rail cover, materials from Brody's ML350 and interior components of the train car.
 While none of the third rail components showed any sign of electrical arcing, there was some localized burn damage on some segments.

+Due to disruptions in the railroad's electrical system created by the accident, the third rails were not completely de-energized immediately.
+Damage to a transition jumper isolated the rail on the eastern track south of the crossing from its counterpart on the western track north of the crossing.
+The former lost power within eight seconds of the collision.
+But circuit breakers that had detected that loss restored it to the last four cars of the train, which remained in contact with that rail.
+A manual override was sent from the office of Metro-North's power director at GCT a minute and a half afterwards.